nunit/nunit.analyzers/documentation/NUnit1011.md

 }
 ```

-Or even better, use `nameof` so that the compiler may assist with mis-matched names in the future:
+Or even better, use `nameof` so that the compiler may assist with mismatched names in the future:

 ```csharp
 [TestCaseSource(nameof(MyTestSource))]